lucascorriero/lucascorriero.github.io/projects/dearsunshine.md

 layout: project
 type: project
 image: img/vacay/pexels-josh-willink-11499-701016.png
-title: "DearSunshine"
+title: "Dear Sunshine"
 date: 2024
 published: true
 labels:
   - Web Design
   - UI
-summary: "A responsive website for an English class."
+summary: "A website made to provide users with a supportive space to share their thoughts and receive kind and uplifting responses."
 ---